splunk/public-o11y-docs/alerts-detectors-notifications/use-cases-detectors-alerts/delay-detectors.rst

 Learn more
 =======================

-For more information on Min delay for detectors, see :ref:`min-delay-detectors`.
+For more information on Min Delay for detectors, see :ref:`min-delay-detectors`.

 For more information on the Detectors API, see the :new-page:`Detectors API reference <https://dev.splunk.com/observability/reference/api/detectors/latest>`.